SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 ## Abbreviations

-Avoid the use of abbreviations like “e.g.”, “i.e.”, and “.etc”.
+Avoid the use of abbreviations like “e.g.”, “i.e.”, and “etc.”.
 Although they may be well understood, such abbreviations don’t support our goal of a conversational tone.
 In other words, don’t use language you wouldn’t use verbally.

 * Instead of "e.g.", use “for example”
 * Instead of "i.e.", use “that is”